EA as a methodology is about establishing a target state and

 • Responses to Risk

-Since EA can see both the forest and trees, analyzing the risks and synthesizing the responses should be one of critical business goals for EA.
-An architectural component does contribute in some way to the complex and tightly coupled risk equations of the business.
+EA can see both the forest and trees, analyzing the risks and synthesizing the responses should be one of the critical business goals for EA: An architectural component does contribute in some way to the complex and tightly coupled risk equations of the business.
 It is a fundamental component of all architectures to identify where EA have the most positive impact in enterprise risk management, and weather comparison of the EA costs show ROI when compared to the value and probability of opportunities that are enabled and the value and probability of risks that are reduced:

 • Strategy - high-level goals, aligned with and supporting the organization's mission